cmatan10/erc4337_usingAlchemyBundler/README.md

 `npx hardhat run --network mumbai ./scripts/deploy_ExampleContract.js`

 ### 5. Deposit Funds
-This script is responsible for funding the necessary accounts to enable User Operations.
-It deposits funds into the EntryPoint contract for the Paymaster.
-This ensures that the Paymaster has sufficient balance to cover transaction fees for wallets created from the specified AccountFactory.
+This script ensures that the Paymaster has sufficient balance to cover transaction fees for wallets created from the specified AccountFactory.

 `npx hardhat run --network mumbai ./scripts/depositFunds.js`